-We wish to thank Professor David Kaplan, Kent State University, for his assistance and the U.S. Department of Housing and Urban Development (HUD) for the data they provided regarding housing complaints.
+Carrie Pleasants, Associate Director of the Housing Center, assisted in editing this report.
+We wish to thank the U.S. Department of Housing and Urban Development (HUD) for the data they provided regarding housing complaints.
 In addition, we would like to thank local government officials for answering questions about and providing copies of fair housing ordinances which we have analyzed in this report.